What Is the Xerox PrimeLink Printer Family? (Features and Cost)

 Let’s now go through who would not be a fit for the PrimeLink family:

-If you fall into one of these categories, then you are most likely not a candidate for a PrimeLink device and would need to look elsewhere.
+If you fall into one of these categories, then you are most likely not a candidate for a PrimeLink device and will need to look at other Xerox offerings.

-If you’re looking for a basic single-function or multifunction printer, you would want to look into the VersaLink product catalog.
+If you’re looking for a basic single-function or multifunction printer, you should consider the VersaLink product catalog.
 If you need a step above the basic multifunction print options but don’t require the ability to make specialty prints, then the AltaLink product catalog would be the better option.

-Finally, if you desire an advanced production machine, then models like the Iridesse Production Press and Versant 4100 Press would be the best fit for you.
+Finally, if you desire an advanced production machine, then models like the Iridesse Production Press and Versant 4100 Press will be the best fit for you.

 Read our blog about how to choose a printer for your budget and business needs for more tips on how to choose the printer that best optimizes your printing processes.